 0.15×80=120.15 \times 80 = 12

-Try your own version with a sale price or a test score.
-First name the whole, then decide whether you need to divide to find a percentage or multiply to find a percent of a number.
+Set up your own case with a sale price or a test score: name the whole first, then decide whether you divide to find a percentage or multiply to find a percent of a number.
+Percentages run through grades, discounts, tax, tips, interest, survey results, and data summaries, all because they put different-sized situations on one comparable scale.

 Need help with a problem?